UniversalDependencies/docs/_tr/dep/ccomp.md

 a core argument.
 That is, it functions like an object of the predicate.

-We split the verbal noun suffixes, and mark them as the head of the subordinate clause.
-The unit with the subordinating suffix is tagged as [noun](tr-pos/NOUN).
-However, we still use `ccomp` for the relation between the higher level clause and the clausal object.

-`ccomp` only for direct clausal objects, i.e., clauses headed by (non-finite)  verbal nouns in accusative or nominative [Case](tr-feat/Case).
+`ccomp` is used only for direct clausal objects, i.e., clauses headed by (non-finite)  verbal nouns in accusative or nominative [Case](tr-feat/Case).
 Other clausal arguments in are marked using [advcl]() relation.